 For PSERS, the employer's contribution is shared by the Commonwealth and the school districts.
-For school entities, the Commonwealth remits its employer contribution portion to those school entities, which then remit the entire employer contributions (both school entity and Commonwealth portions) to PSERS.
+The Commonwealth remits its employer contribution portion to the school entities, which then remit the entire employer contributions (both school entity and Commonwealth portions) to PSERS.
 The Commonwealth's contribution is appropriated annually from the General Fund to the Department of Education.
-The PSERS employer rate was 6.46 percent in fiscal year 2007, 7.13 percent in fiscal year 2008, and 4.76 percent in fiscal year 2009.
-For fiscal year 2010, the PSERS employer rate is 4.78 percent.
-For fiscal year 2011, the PSERS Board has certified an employer rate of 8.22 percent.
+The PSERS employer rate was 6.46 percent in fiscal year 2007, 7.13 percent in fiscal year 2008, 4.76 percent in fiscal year 2009 and 4.78 percent in fiscal year 2010.
+For fiscal year 2011, the General Assembly passed Act 2010-46, effectively setting the employer contribution rate at 5.64 percent.

-Commonwealth contributions to SERS and PSERS were \$219.0 million and \$382.8 million respectively in fiscal year 2007.
-During fiscal year 2008, Commonwealth contributions for both SERS and PSERS were \$237.5 million and \$451.2 million respectively, an 8.4 and 18 percent increase respectively in the year-over-year contribution to each system.
-During fiscal year 2009, Commonwealth contributions for both SERS and PSERS were \$228.5 million and \$360.6 million, a 3.8 and 20.1 percent reduction respectively in year-over-year contributions to each system.
-The enacted budget for fiscal year 2010 includes contributions of \$226.4 million for SERS, or a 0.9% reduction in year-over-year SERS contributions.
-The enacted budget for fiscal year 2010 includes contributions of \$334.5 million for PSERS, a 7.2 percent decrease in the year-over-year contribution to PSERS.
+Commonwealth contributions to SERS and PSERS were \$219.0 million and \$382.8 million respectively in fiscal year 2007 and in fiscal year 2008 the Commonwealth contributions were \$237.5 million and \$451.2 million respectively, an 8.4 and 18 percent increase respectively in the year-over-year contribution to each system.
+During fiscal year 2009, Commonwealth contributions to SERS and PSERS were \$242.5 million and \$360.6 million, a 2.1 percent increase and 20.1 percent reduction respectively in year-over-year contributions.
+During fiscal year 2010, Commonwealth contributions totaled \$266.0 million for SERS, a 9.7 percent increase in year-over-year contributions, and for PSERS \$342.6 million, a 5.0 percent decrease in the year-over-year contribution.
+For fiscal year 2011, the budgeted SERS employer contribution is \$296.8 million, an 11.6 percent increase and is \$408.6 million for PSERS, a 9.7 percent increase and is \$408.6 million for PSERS, a 19.3 percent increase.

-Based on the most recent valuations of the two systems, Commonwealth contributions to both systems are projected to increase significantly in fiscal year 2013.
+Based on the most recent valuations of the two systems, Commonwealth contributions to both systems are projected to increase significantly in fiscal year 2012.
 The most recent actuarial projections forecast that employer contribution rate to PSERS will increase to 10.59 percent in fiscal year 2012.
 The projected fiscal year 2012 employer rate is being suppressed due mainly to the continued effect of the change in the amortization period from 30 years to 10 years in Act 40.
-With respect to SERS, the impact of the actuarial methodology required by Act 40 and Act 8 of 2007 respectively is also forecast to maintain employer rates at relatively low levels through fiscal year 2010-11.
-In fiscal year 2011-12 the SERS employer rate is expected to jump to 8.8 percent.
+With respect to SERS, the impact of the actuarial methodology required by Act 40 and Act 8 of 2007 respectively is also forecast to maintain employer rates at relatively low levels through fiscal year 2011.
+In fiscal year 2012 the SERS employer rate is expected to jump to 8.0 percent.

 However, at the end of the 10-year amortization period covered by Act 40, Commonwealth contributions to PSERS and SERS are projected to rise sharply.
-Based on the December 31, 2008 valuation, SERS' employer rate is currently projected to rise to 28.3 percent in fiscal year 2013 and to remain in the high 20 percent to low 30 percent of payroll range in the years following fiscal year 2012-13.
-With respect to PSERS, in fiscal year 2012-13, and based on the system's most recently-completed actuarial valuation on June 30, 2009, the employer contribution rate is projected to increase to 29.22 percent of payroll.
+Based on the December 31, 2009 valuation, the SERS' employer rate is currently projected to rise to 26.7 percent in fiscal year 2013 and to remain in the 20 percentile range through fiscal year 2032 and to drop below 20 percent thereafter.
+With respect to PSERS, in fiscal year 2013, based on the system's most recently-completed actuarial valuation on June 30, 2009, the employer contribution rate is projected to increase to 29.22 percent of payroll.